 Yesterday I felt exactly in this spot 🙂 Let me paint some context.

-A few years ago I moved into a new place and didn’t immediately find a place for my radio.
+A few years ago I moved into a new place and didn’t immediately find a spot for my radio.
 I bought this radio when I was 14 years old with just about all my savings.
-You have to imagine, a cool radio in that era had to be bulky and excessive wrt tweaking nobs and bass sounds etc. Problem with this is that it consumes quite some valuable living room space.
+You have to imagine: a cool radio in that era had to be bulky and excessive wrt tweaking nobs and bass sounds etc. Problem with this is that it consumes quite some valuable living room space.
 Even more, in the last few years I didn’t often listen anymore to air-broadcasted radio.
 Nowadays it’s all about on-demand internet streaming, right? 😉 But I also listened less and less to radio channels in general.
 There is one exception though: I turned into a loyal Klara listener.
-Tastes can change!)
+(Tastes can change!)
 You can hardly call it a “classical” radio station though 😉 There’s no screaming at you or ads interrupting every 10 mins..
 Very peaceful indeed.
 Anyway..

-Without radio in my living room, the ideal workflow to start listening is as follows:
+Without a physical radio in my living room, the ideal workflow to start listening is as follows:

 However, the real-world workflow is more like this: